Jessie0713/CocapodLogModule/README.md

 ## License

-Ulti is available under the MIT license.
+UsefulLogModule is available under the MIT license.
 See the LICENSE file for more info.